ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ROSWELL HOUSE—PATERSON, NEW JERSEY,

 We have again had the pleasure of a sojourn of some days, at Roswell
-House, New Jersey, and took the opportunity t
+House, New Jersey, and took the opportunity to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_spirit-of-the-times_1850-08-03_20_24%2Fsim_spirit-of-the-times_1850-08-03_20_24_jp2.zip%2Fsim_spirit-of-the-times_1850-08-03_20_24_jp2%2Fsim_spirit-of-the-times_1850-08-03_20_24_0009.jp2/pct:9.443681,25.868726,26.854396,18.110521/600,/0/default.jpg"/>
 </td>